 The study of the regional lymph nodes is essential to establish the staging of the melanoma and therefore to understand the possibility of a distant dissemination of the melanoma.
 The greatest risk occurs in melanomas thicker than 1.5 mm (around 25% positivity).
 This percentage rises to 60% in melanomas thicker than 4 mm.

-The study of regional lymph nodes is important to establish the staging of melanoma and therefore it includes the possibility of a distant spread of melanoma.
-Sentinel lymph node is the first lymph node which drains a cutaneous region in a lymphatic basin.
-It seems to be the most probable site of melanoma metastasis.
-The technique of sentinel lymph node was proposed by Morton in 1990 and adapted to melanoma in 1992, it is micro-invasive technique with high prognostic value that is performed with the selective removal of lymph nodes that drain the area where is located the melanoma.
-The removal of lymph node predicts that melanoma has metastasized the lymph node basin.
-If the examination is positive, the patient undergoes a radical lymphadenectomy, if the test result is negative it means that regional lymph nodes are free of metastasis and then the patient is followed according to the follow-up schemes.
+The sentinel lymph node technique was proposed by Morton in 1990 and adapted by the same in melanoma in 1992, it is proposed as a microinvasive method with a high prognostic value which is performed with the selective removal of lymph nodes that drain from the area where the melanoma.
+Removal of that lymph node predicts whether the melanoma has metastasized to that lymph node basin.
+If we have a positive result, the patient undergoes radical lymphadenectomy, if the examination is negative, it is deduced that the regional lymph nodes are intact and therefore the patient is followed according to the follow-up schemes.